vivien/i3blocks-contrib/CONTRIBUTING.md

    is a good name, but `myscript/yourscript` is not.
 9. A blocklet SHOULD NOT have a separate non `i3blocks.conf` configuration file.
-Any extra configuration (e.g. default colors, paths, etc.) SHOULD be contained in the command file near the top.
+Any extra configuration (e.g. default colors, paths, etc.) SHOULD be injected properties.
 10. A blocklet MUST include at least one screenshot of what it looks like in action.
-11. A blocklet MAY require building, but if it does the build process SHOULD be as simple as possible (preferably nothing more than running `make`)
+11. A blocklet MAY require building/compiling, but if it does the build process SHOULD be as simple as possible (preferably nothing more than running `make`)
 12. A blocklet SHOULD include a `LICENSE` file.
 13. A blocklet MAY include a `.gitignore` file.